franklee26/franklee26.github.io/_posts/2019-6-29-Embedding sanity check.md

 e.plotChimeraFromBipartite(left= newL, right = newR, showMappings = False, L = 2, M = 2, N = 4, isBipartite = False)
 {% endhighlight %}

-Here's what the problem graph looks like:
+Here's what the problem graph looks like (it should be the same as the problem graph provided in the paper, but with an extra edge added between 4 and 8):

 ![problem](https://i.imgur.com/yTUMj7j.png)